| |

 Nov.
 1998 CBS 19 77

- Do you think the government should conduct another investigation of the assassination of
+Do you think the government should conduct another investigation of the

 President John F. Kennedy?